Hebrews 9:27 declares, It is appointed for men to die once and after this comes

 This study will include glimpses of what Scripture tells us about the various destinies of the dead.

 Preliminarily, we'll begin by clarifying 1 Corinthians 12:2-4.
 In this passage, Paul states that he had been taken up into the third heaven.
 The first heaven in Scripture is the atmosphere, where the birds fly and the clouds hover, as in Genesis 1:20.
 The second is outer space, where the sun, moon and stars and other “heavenly bodies” are located, as in Genesis 1:14-17.
-The third heaven, the Heaven of note in this study, is not part of the natural world as we know it, but is the dwelling place of God, which can be seen in Revelation 11:13 and numerous other passages.
+The third heaven, the Heaven of note in this study, is not part of the naturally discernible universe, but is the dwelling place of God, which can be seen in Revelation 11:13 and numerous other passages.

 We will now examine a number of scriptures and establishing a few points.